-The Department of Kinesiology and Health has more than 1000 declared undergraduate majors - making it one of the largest majors at Rutgers.
-Students currently choose between two options - Applied Kinesiology and Sport Management.
+The Department of Kinesiology and Health has more than 1000 declared undergraduate majors - making it one of the largest departments at Rutgers.
+Students currently choose between two majors - Exercise Science and Sport Management.
 The Department offers over 60 undergraduate classes, with many courses also available in the winter and summer sessions.

-The Applied Kinesiology option consists of 68-71 credits and is “science” based with such courses as biology, chemistry, physics, physiology, and exercise physiology.
+The Exercise Science major consists of 68-71 credits and is “science” based with such courses as biology, chemistry, physics, physiology, and exercise physiology.
 A highlight of this program is the Functional Human Anatomy course and lab which is one of the very few undergraduate programs in the country that educate students using a human cadaver.
-The Exercise Science option has all the pre-requisites for students to apply to graduate programs in physical and occupational therapy, medicine, athletic training and nursing.
+The Exercise Science major has all the pre-requisites for students to apply to graduate programs in physical and occupational therapy, medicine, athletic training and nursing.
 Students are required to complete a 126 hour internship experience providing valuable clinical exposure in their senior year.

 The Department of Kinesiology and Health offers unique exposure for students in courses that deal with a wide range of populations including individuals with disabilities, the aging population, fieldwork in the community, and study abroad opportunities.
 These experiential learning programs encourage a “hands on” approach and learning through living focus.

 At the Graduate level, the Department of Kinesiology and Health offers an MS. and Ph.D.
 Program in Kinesiology and Applied Physiology with in-depth research and training in Exercise Physiology and Exercise Psychology.
-Students pursuing the M.B.S.
-(Master of Business and Science - a non-thesis graduate program) can focus on the Kinesiology and Applied Physiology option which combines Kinesiology courses with those in Business and Finance.
+Students pursuing the MBS (Master of Business and Science - a non-thesis graduate program) can focus on the Kinesiology and Applied Physiology option which combines Kinesiology courses with those in Business and Finance.
 The Global Sports Business M.S.
-Program will debut in the fall of 2016.
-This 40 credit, 2 year program begins in the fall of each year.
+Program is a 40 credit, 2 year program that begins in the fall of each year.
 Students will be taught by leaders in the sport industry which will prepare them for sport management positions and leadership in a global world.